VISIT

 617-923-0100 x 8330

 Alexa began working as a freelance costume designer in the Greater Boston area in 2015.
 She joined the Watertown Children’s Theatre team as assistant costume designer for 2019’s Mary Poppins and has continued to costume design shows in each season.
 Soon after she began taking on support staff and teaching roles.
-Her role as Arts Education Assistant sees her helping the Mosesian Center for the Arts and WCT to encourage children’s interest in art and theater.
+Her role as Arts Education Associate sees her helping the Mosesian Center for the Arts and WCT to encourage children’s interest in art and theater.

 * * *